naiborhujosua/naiborhujosua.github.io/aboutme.md

 On top of that, I enjoy spending my leisure time reading books and running.
 I have taken part in Jakarta Marathon 2015 and Osaka Marathon 2019.
 I am participating in the 2024 Challenges to read [over 50 books](https://naiborhujosua.github.io/bookshelves/) on diverse topics such as machine learning, deep learning, content creation, writing, and solopreneurship.

 #### How To Reach Out
-To get in touch with me, you can send an e-mail to [Jos Labs](naiborhujosua@alumni.ui.ac.id).
+To get in touch with me, you can send an e-mail to <naiborhujosua@alumni.ui.ac.id>.
 I also use Telegram, feel free to ask me for my number if that’s your favorite communication method.
 I also love to give feedback on any technical issues of the entire Machine Learning Lifecycle ❤️.

 #### Note:
 I am not seeking employment opportunities.
 Any organization or company that would like to consult or discuss machine learning-based solutions that further streamline business processes and workflows can [schedule my time](https://calendly.com/naiborhujosua/60min).